 Scenario analysis on Artificial Intelligence

 A lot of people suggest like it’s a no brainer that Artificial Intelligence will reach human-level intelligence in a relatively short time frame.
 Some experts suggest that this could happen as soon as in the coming decades.
-Others even speculate that we’ll be able to upload our brains into computers and manipulate consciousness at will.
+Others even speculate that we will be able to upload our brains into computers and manipulate consciousness at will.
 Others are convinced that we are at serious risk of AI doomsday scenarios.
 In particular, the famous Singularity where AI will spiral out of our control, has received a lot of media attention.

 However, as of today, we have to admit we have no clear idea of how and when this will happen.
 Before embracing the most aggressive predictions, we have to consider a number of important elements.